mchk2017/Coding-and-Writing/Java/Chapter 1.md

 A valid Java program can be formatted many ways.
 At any rate, programs should be formatted to enhance readability (e.g. using consistent indentation).

+## PROGRAM COMPILATION AND EXECUTION ##

+** Basic programming steps **<br>
+A program is written in an editor, compiled into an executable form, and then executed.
+If errors occur during compilation, an executable form is not created.

 **What is the mechanics of developing a program?**<br>
 This involves several activities: